GIGA Television: Shutdown

 On 13 February 2009, the managing director of GIGA, Stephan Borg, announced that Premiere decided to shut down the channel and release all staff.
 Reasons mentioned included the lack of financial success and bad outlook on the advertising market; in general, Premiere wanted to concentrate on its core channels.
 Thus, the channel space initially created by NBC Europe's predecessor Super Channel in 1987 subsequently folded and ceased to exist.

 The American gaming and entertainment network IGN Entertainment, which is owned by Fox Interactive Media, announced on 20 April 2009 the acquisition of the gaming community site GIGA.de - the online arm of the GIGA television channel.
 The two companies have shared content since August 2008, and IGN took the opportunity to penetrate the German market.
 Current plans are to maintain the GIGA.DE trademark and structure.

 New beginning

-In September 2011 the ECONA Internet AG, the new owner of GIGA, announced that they want to revive GIGA as a TV show.
+In September 2011, the ECONA Internet AG, the new owner of GIGA, announced that they want to revive GIGA as a TV show.

 GIGA will first be available only as Web-TV including the Entertainment and Digital Lifestyle Site GIGA.DE.

 GIGA will begin broadcasting in October 2011.
+In 2014, Econa sold the brand to Ströer, which continues to run it with the former founders.